imjoy-team/ImJoy/docs/i2k_tutorial.md

 ?> In this configuration, we have **two plugins**: the UI plugin and the computation plugin.
 In general, there are two ways to connect them: 1) You can do like the example above, first instantiate the UI plugin from the compute plugin with `api.createWindow(...)`, then interact with the returned viewer object; 2) Or you can directly start the UI plugin, then you can do `api.getPlugin()` to get the api provided by the compute plugin.
 It will depend on the actual need of your application, but we recommended way the first one for Python plugins because it make it easier to debug in Jupyter notebooks.

-In this tutorial, let's adjust the our image viewerto provide some API functions to allow the Python plugin to interact with it.
+In this tutorial, let's adjust the our image viewer to provide some API functions to allow the Python plugin to interact with it.

 Let's assume we want use the Python plugin to process our images, when we call `api.createWindow` to instantiate the viewer, we need to pass a `process` function defined in Python.